andrewmatas/andrew-matas-resume/content/authors/admin/_index.md

 highlight_name: false
 ---

+THIS PAGE IS UNDER DEVELOPMENT.
+SOME INFORMATION IS BASED ON A TEMPLATE AND IS NOT CORRECT.
 Andrew Matas is a gravitational-wave astronomer.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.